Imprint

 Formats & Editions

-1975 was the apotheosis of the adult pop, the most important year in the narrative arc of post-war music, and a year that was rich with masterpieces: Blood on the Tracks by Bob Dylan, The Who by Numbers by the Who, Young Americans by David Bowie, Another Green World by Brian Eno, The Hissing of Summer Lawns by Joni Mitchell and A Night at the Opera by Queen, amongst countless other legendary albums.
+1975 was the apotheosis of music.
+Rich with masterpieces, it's the most important year in the narrative arc of the music of the twentieth-century: Blood on the Tracks by Bob Dylan, The Who by Numbers by the Who, Young Americans by David Bowie, A Night at the Opera by Queen and the eponymous Fleetwood Mac, to name just a few.

-These records were magisterial; records that couldn't be bettered.
+The records of 1975 were magisterial; records that couldn't be bettered.
 Who could realistically make a more sophisticated album than The Hissing of Summer Lawns?
 Or a more complex hard-rock album than Physical Graffiti?
-Or indeed a record as unimpeachable and as prescient as Horses?
+Or a record as unimpeachable and as prescient as Horses?

 Read More